 GENERAL FUND BUDGETARY HIGHLIGHTS

-The Board of Commissioners amended the budget during the current fiscal year to increase the budgeted expenditures for Beasley Fire Department.
-Actual revenues were \$21,253 more than budgeted revenues.
-Actual expenditures were \$40,856 less than budgeted expenditures.
+The Board of Commissioners amended the budget during the current fiscal year to increase the budgeted website expenditures.
+The District had a total positive variance of \$21,577, primarily due to property tax revenues being more than budgeted.